 If an application is approved, the company must perform the following:

-- Sign a Performance Agreement with the provincial government;
+- Sign a Performance Agreement with the Government of British Columbia;

 - If the application is approved, a Performance Agreement must be signed with the Province of British Columbia by the company's designated signing authority.
 Each key staff member will be issued a work permit support letter by the BC PNP in order to apply for a two-year work permit from Immigration, Refugee and Citizenship Canada (IRCC).

 - Submit a final report to the BC PNP to demonstrate how the company has met the terms and conditions of the Performance Agreement; and

 - (Key staff members) must apply to IRCC for a Canadian permanent resident visa within 180 days from the date of nomination (if the company has met the terms and conditions of the Performance Agreement).